 Third-Trimester Pregnancy Must-Haves

 Ah the third trimester of pregnancy.
 The homestretch.
 Similar to the first-trimester, your last trimester of pregnancy can prove to be the most challenging physically.
 This is when moving around and getting comfortable become very tough.

 If you’ve already invested in some maternity essentials (get those maternity leggings!) during your second trimester, than you should be better prepared to move into the final one.

 Here are a few more pregnancy essentials to help make getting comfortable a little more possible.

-Comfy Shoes – Just like the rest of your body, your feed are expanding.
+Comfy Shoes – Just like the rest of your body, your feet are expanding.
 Many women retain water during pregnancy and can look a bit swollen — I know my feet were definitely one area that did just that.
 Finding soft, comfortable shoes was always on my to-do list.
-You’ll want to choose something that is breathable, with durable soles — usually flats like these or cushioned flip-flops are a great option as heels can do some more harm.
+You’ll want to choose something that is breathable, with durable soles — usually, flats like these or cushioned flip-flops are a great option as heels can do some more harm.

-Antacids – Heart burn is another nuisance that tends to come up more often during the last trimester of pregnancy.
+Antacids – Heartburn is another nuisance that tends to come up more often during the last trimester of pregnancy.
 I often experience it at night right as I was getting ready to get some much need sleep.
 Be sure to stock up on some Tums — keeping them handing in your purse, medicine cabinet and night table for easy access!